Did you know…

 Making small adjustments to your pet’s home environment can assist them as they start to show signs of ageing.
 Things to consider when living with a senior pet could include:

-- Monitoring the symptoms and visiting vet as soon as you find changes in their behaviour
+- Monitoring their health and visiting vet as soon as you notice any changes in their behaviour

 - Shorter walks – more often

-Just as we give special attention to the nutritional needs of puppies and kittens, dogs and cats heading into their later years require a premium quality senior pet food to maintain their quality of life.
+Just as we give special attention to the nutritional needs of puppies and kittens, dogs and cats in their golden years require a premium quality senior pet food to meet their nutritional needs as they age.
 Once our pets celebrate their seventh birthday, it is recommended they be transitioned to a premium senior pet food.
 These special foods meet their changing nutritional requirements, gifting them with longevity and wellness into their senior years.
+Many senior diets have ingredients to support joint health and mobility, lower sodium to support kidney health and omega 3s to ensure a healthy skin and coat.
+Chat to your local Greencross Vets for advice on choosing the right diet for your pet.

 One of the easiest way to care for your dog’s teeth is providing a varied diet that promotes chewing and gentle abrasion on the teeth.
-Such foods include human grade chunky cooked meat/cooked chicken hearts, dry foods especially formulated for oral hygiene.
-Of course, the best thing to ensure your dog’s teeth are clean is daily brushing.
-Ensure your dog eat slowly and consider a go-slow bowl.
+There are dry foods available that are especially formulated for oral hygiene.
+Of course, the best thing to ensure your dog’s teeth are clean is daily brushing and regular health check-ups.
+If you’ve ever had a toothache you understand how painful a sore tooth can be!
+If your dog avoids eating kibble or seems a bit off their food, they may have dental pain.
+Chat to your vet today to learn more.

 Frequent health check-ups